staplesinLA/denoising_DIHARD18/README.md

             dihard_wav_dir=<path to original wavs>
             output_dir=<path to output dir>
-            --use_gpu: <whether using GPU, if False, it will choose CPU>
+            --use_gpu: <true|false, if false use CPU>
             --gpu_id : <GPU id in your machine, default=0>
             --truncate_minutes: <audio chunk length in case of gpu memory deficiency, default=5, it will take no more than 4G GPU memory >

       It's recommended to use GPU for decoding, because it's much faster than CPU.
 If 'CUDA Error: out of memory' happens, please